gittest20202/kubernetes-notes/manage-secrets-in-kubernetes-using-vault-external-secret.md

 ```
 cd vault
 ```
-- Install the RBAC for the Vault
+-Install the RBAC for the Vault
- - **ClusterRoles**: Kubernetes ClusterRoles are entities that have been assigned certain special permissions.
+ _**ClusterRoles**: Kubernetes ClusterRoles are entities that have been assigned certain special permissions.
- - **ServiceAccounts**: Kubernetes ServiceAccounts are identities assigned to entities such as pods to enable their interaction with the Kubernetes APIs using the role’s permissions.
+ _**ServiceAccounts**: Kubernetes ServiceAccounts are identities assigned to entities such as pods to enable their interaction with the Kubernetes APIs using the role’s permissions.
- - **ClusterRoleBindings**: ClusterRoleBindings are entities that provide roles to accounts i.e. they grant permissions to service accounts.
+ _**ClusterRoleBindings**: ClusterRoleBindings are entities that provide roles to accounts i.e. they grant permissions to service accounts.

 ```
 #kubectl create ns vault